noiges/fdc/README.md

 ### File structure of created KML document
 The utility creates a `<gx:Track>` element from the B records, and uses A, H and L records to create metadata for the corresponding `<description>` element.
 By default, the barometrix altitude information from the B records is used, and the track is not clamped to the ground, nor extruded.
 However, this bevavior can be changed through the available command line options.

+### LICENSE

+This software is released under the MIT License, see LICENSE for further details.